talkable/talkable-docs/source/ios_sdk/api_integration.rst

           NSDictionary* rewardParams = [response objectForKey:@"reward"];
       }];

-E-mail Share
+Email Share
 ~~~~~~~~~~~~

-To share an Offer via e-mail, simply use the `createEmailShare:recipients:withParams:andHandler:` method to send an API request.
+To share an Offer via email, simply use the `createEmailShare:recipients:withParams:andHandler:` method to send an API request.
-Talkable will send the e-mails for you.
-You will need to provide an interface for user to specify recipients' email addresses
+Talkable will send the emails for you.
+You will need to provide an interface for the user to specify recipients' email addresses
 and add an optional personal message.

 .. code-block:: objc

-  NSString* recipients = @"customer@example.com,elon@musk.com"; //comma separated e-mail addresses
+  NSString* recipients = @"customer@example.com,elon@musk.com"; //comma separated email addresses
   NSDictionary* emailShareParams = @{
-      @"subject": @"Custom E-mail Subject",
+      @"subject": @"Custom Email Subject",
-      @"body": @"Personal message that will be added to the e-mail body",
+      @"body": @"Personal message that will be added to the email body",
-      @"reminder": @YES // Whether Talkable should send a reminder e-mail later
+      @"reminder": @NO // Whether Talkable should send a reminder email later
   };

   [[Talkable manager] createEmailShare:shortUrlCode recipients:recipients withParams:emailShareParams andHandler:^(NSDictionary* response, NSError* error) {